Florida Panthers: Early years (1992–2000)

-Rat trick and a trip to the Stanley Cup Finals
+The Rat Trick and a trip to the 1996 Stanley Cup Final

 A very unusual goal celebration developed in Miami during the 1995–96 season.
 On the night of the Panthers' 1995–96 home opener, a rat scurried across the team's locker room.
 Scott Mellanby reacted by "one-timing" the rat against the wall, killing it.
 That night, he scored two goals, which Vanbiesbrouck quipped was "a rat trick."
 Two nights later, as the story found its way into the world, a few fans threw rubber rats on the ice in celebration of a goal.
 The rubber rat count went from 16 for the third home game to over 2,000 during the playoffs.

-In the 1996 playoffs, as the fourth seed in the East, the Panthers faced the Boston Bruins in the first round and won in five games.
+In the 1996 playoffs, as the fourth seed in the Eastern Conference, the Panthers faced the Boston Bruins in the first round and won in five games.
 Bill Lindsay's series-clinching goal is still a trademark image for the run the third-year franchise went on.
-The Panthers went on to upset the top-seeded Philadelphia Flyers in six games followed by the second-seeded Pittsburgh Penguins in seven (with Tom Fitzgerald scoring what would end up being the game-winning goal) to reach the Stanley Cup Finals against the Colorado Avalanche, another team making its first Finals appearance.
+The Panthers went on to upset the top-seeded Philadelphia Flyers in six games followed by the second-seeded Pittsburgh Penguins in seven (with Tom Fitzgerald scoring what would end up being the game-winning goal) to reach the 1996 Stanley Cup Final against the Colorado Avalanche, another team making its first Stanley Cup Final appearance.
 The Avalanche, however, swept the Panthers in four games.
-Despite losing in the Finals, the Panthers set a record for most wins by an expansion team in their first postseason appearance with 12 victories (this record would later be broken by the Vegas Golden Knights during their inaugural season in 2017–18).
+Despite losing in the Cup Final series, the Panthers set a record for most wins by an expansion team in their first postseason appearance with 12 victories (this record would later be broken by the Vegas Golden Knights during their inaugural season in 2017–18).
 For his team's surprising success, Bryan Murray was honored as NHL Executive of the Year.

-The Panthers began the next season with a 12–game unbeaten streak, but faded in the second half of the season after trading second line center Stu Barnes.
+The Panthers began the next season with a 12-game unbeaten streak, but faded in the second half of the season after trading second line center Stu Barnes.
 They lost in five games in the first round of the playoffs to the Wayne Gretzky-led New York Rangers.
 The team would plummet in the 1997–98 season.
 After a 7–12–4 start, the Panthers fired Doug MacLean, replacing him for the season with general manager Bryan Murray.
-The change did not aid matters, as Florida posted a franchise-worst 24–43–15 record, including a 15–game winless streak.
+The change did not aid matters, as Florida posted a franchise-worst 24–43–15 record, including a 15-game winless streak.
 This season also marked the end of goaltender John Vanbiesbrouck's time in Florida; in the midst of that streak, he was shelled by the Chicago Blackhawks and never played another game for the Panthers.
 In the following off-season, Vanbiesbrouck signed with the Flyers as a free agent.